Saniya Sethi

 9. Error prevention

-10. Help users recognise, diagnose and recover from error
+10. Help users recognise, diagnose and recover from errors

-Based on the 10 Heuristics, we recorded each of the usability issues and where they occurred with supporting evidence from the principles of psychology.
+Based on the 10 Heuristics, we recorded each of the usability issues and where they occurred, supporting them with evidence from the principles of psychology.
 Each evaluator then rated the severity of the individual recorded problems to decide our focus for the quantitative evaluation.

 Key findings